 Upon launching Microsoft Edge for the first time, you’ll be greeted with an introductory screen designed to facilitate the initial setup and personalization of your browsing experience.
 This configuration process is straightforward and user-friendly, ensuring your browser is set up to meet your needs best.

-Step 1: The Welcome Screen
+The Welcome Screen

 When you first open Microsoft Edge, a welcome screen will be presented.
-This screen is intended to help you understand some of the key features of the browser and guide you through the initial configuration process.
+This screen is intended to help you understand some of the critical features of the browser and guide you through the initial configuration process.

-The welcome screen may include options to customize your privacy settings, set up your new tab page and import bookmarks from your previous browser.
+The welcome screen may include options to customize your privacy settings, set up your new tab page, and import bookmarks from your previous browser.

-Step 2: Account Sign-In and Synchronization
+Account Sign-In and Synchronization

 Microsoft Edge offers a synchronization feature that allows you to access your browsing history, bookmarks, extensions, and more across multiple devices.
 This is particularly useful if you use multiple computers or other devices and want to maintain a consistent browsing experience.